-where If yes, then use IP\TRANSPARENT socket option on sockets unbound is listening for incoming traffic.
-Default no. Allows you to bind to non-local interfaces.
-For example for non- exist- host tant IP addresses that are going to exist later on, with automatic, failover configuration.
-This is a lot like interface- you but that one services all interfaces and with this option service can select which (future) interfaces unbound provides permis- on.
-This option needs unbound to be started with root sions on some systems.
+where If yes, then use IP_TRANSPARENT socket option on sockets unbound is listening for incoming traffic.
+Default no.

+Allows you to bind to non-local interfaces.
+For example for non-existent host IP addresses that are going to exist later on, with failover configuration.
+This is a lot like interface-automatic, but that one services all interfaces and with this option you can select which (future) interfaces unbound provides on.
+This option needs unbound to be started with root permissions on some systems.

-rrset-cache-size: <number> megabytes.
-Number of bytes size of the RRset cache.
-Default is 4 A plain number is in bytes, append 'k', 'm' or 'g' for kilo- bytes, megabytes or gigabytes (1024\1024 bytes in a megabyte).
+rrset-cache-size: <number> Number of bytes size of the RRset cache.
+Default is 4 megabytes.
+A plain number is in bytes, append 'k', 'm' or 'g' for kilobytes, megabytes or gigabytes (10241024 bytes in a megabyte).

-rrset-cache-slabs: <number>

-contention Number of slabs in the RRset cache.
-Slabs reduce lock
+rrset-cache-slabs: <number> Number of slabs in the RRset cache.
+Slabs reduce lock contention by threads.

-by threads.
 Must be set to a power of 2.

-cache-max-ttl: <seconds> cache.
-Time to live maximum for RRsets and messages in the in, Default is 86400 seconds (1 day).
-If the maximum kicks the responses to clients still get decrementing TTLs based on the original (larger) values.
-When the internal TTL expires, resolver cache item has expired.
-Can be set lower to force the values. to query for data often, and not trust (very large) TTL cache-min-ttl: <seconds> cache.
-Time to live minimum for RRsets and messages in the for Default is 0.
-If the minimum kicks in, the data is cached longer than the domain owner intended, and thus less queries are made to look up the data.
+cache-max-ttl: <seconds> Time to live maximum for RRsets and messages in the cache.
+Default is 86400 seconds (1 day).
+If the maximum kicks in, the the resolver values. responses to clients still get decrementing TTLs based on original (larger) values.
+When the internal TTL expires, the cache item has expired.
+Can be set lower to force the to query for data often, and not trust (very large) TTL values.

+cache-min-ttl: <seconds> Time to live minimum for RRsets and messages in the cache.
+Default is 0.
+If the minimum kicks in, the data is cached for longer than the domain owner intended, and thus less queries are made to look up the data.
 Zero makes sure the data in the cache is as the domain owner intended, higher values, especially more than an hour or so, can lead to trouble as the data in the cache does not match up with the actual data any more.